brianlangbecker/advanced-o11y/README.md

 ## Required Softwares

 ### Docker Desktop and Kubernetes

-In order to run this demo, you may need to install `Docker Desktop` and have its `Kubernetes` enabled.
+In order to run this demo, you may need to install `Docker Desktop`.
 Installing Docker Desktop can be found [here](https://www.docker.com/products/docker-desktop/).

 After the installation, go to the settings (gear icon at the top of Docker Desktop), and select Kubernetes on the left pane menu.
 Then, check `Enable Kubernetes`.
 The installation may take a few minutes.